cicimia2266/personalWebsite/content/project/kids-drawing-app/index.md

 slides: ""
 ---

 In this project, I have designed and developed a Kids Drawing Android App with Kotlin.
-You will be able to customize your stoke width and paint colors, and undo your previous drawings.
-The app supports importing image so that you can sketch along with the picture of your choice.
-You are also able to export the drawing and share it with friends.
+Users will be able to customize their stroke width and paint colors, and undo their previous drawings.
+The app supports importing image so that users can sketch along with the picture of their choices.
+Users are also able to export the drawing and share it with friends.